sonalsharma5990/CourseProject/playground/README.md

     - The timeseries length n is same as IEM data length
     - variable name in code: time_series

-- Pass each column of time_series to granger test along with IEM price column
+- Pass each row (Topic wize) of time_series to granger test along with IEM price column